daihuizhu/daihuizhu.github.io/_pages/about.md

 **Associate Power Electronics Engineer** --- Nov.2024 - Now, Gothenburg, Sweden

-My work covers the modelling of DC-link capacitors and their lifetime evaluation, EMC optimization and the gate driver PCBs' design in inverter systems.Also, I am involved in system-level EMC simulation.
+My work covers the modelling of DC-link capacitors and their lifetime evaluation, EMC optimization and comprehensive simulation in inverter systems.
+Also, I am involved in EMC testing.
+The details information is as follows:

 -Drafting technical requirements for new generation electric motor drive.